strcpy in C/C++

 char* strcpy(char* dest, const char* src);

-Paramters: This method accepts following paramters:
+Parameters: This method accepts the following parameters:

 - dest: Pointer to the destination array where the content is to be copied.

 Return Value: After copying the source string to the destination string, the strcpy() function returns a pointer to the destination string.

 Below program explains different usages of this library function:

 str1: Hello Geeks! str2: Hello Geeks! str3: Copy successful str4: GfG